rtomasa/MkDocs_RePlay/docs/wifi.md

 RePlayOS supports WPA2, WPA3, and Transition mode.
 Configure it in either way below.

+Here is an improved, concise version:

+**IMPORTANT:** For security, after a configuration is applied, RePlayOS replaces the password value in `replay.cfg` with `********`.
+This also lets RePlayOS detect when a new configuration has been set and reapply it on the next boot.

 ## Option 1: RePlay config (SD card)

 1. Insert the SD card in your computer.